First impressions of the ‘old’ South Africa

 Let it be said that I was not planning on retracing some imperial explorer’s route through uncharted waters or following in anyone’s footsteps into Africa—I was making my own footsteps.
 Africa had been terra incognita when I first travelled overland there the year before in 1982.
 However, venturing into South Africa would be another story.
 Apart from those few South Africans I had met on the kibbutz in 1982, I knew of no other South Africans in Canada.[1]
 As such, there were no points of reference for me to glean information from regarding the upcoming trip.
 My only connection to the much-vilified racist regime of South Africa was through my South African girlfriend and of course she would only paint a rosy picture of it without all the “western” tarnish.
 Nevertheless, despite my impending return to Africa for a second time, travelling to South Africa would be venturing into the unknown.
 For that matter, the minority “white” Republic of South Africa (RSA) was almost totally isolated from the rest of ‘black Africa’ through a heavy barrage of political, sports and economic sanctions against the apartheid regime both from within Africa and the rest of the world.

 Naturally, my South African girlfriend Dalene and I had kept in touch by long distance aerogrammes but words did not suffice and we longed for the warm embrace of each other.
 The question that often cropped in the minds of friends and family when talking about this next trip to South Africa was—why?
 Why would anyone from the ‘western world’ want to go to visit a country, which had such a bad name—‘the skunk of the free world’?[2]
 To further aggravate the topic, I had recently read an article in some scholarly quarterly, which lumped South Africa in with such repressive luminaries as Paraguay, North Korea, Iran, and Israel.
 They were all considered as ‘pariah states’ because they answered to no one, had sanctions (political, economic and sport) imposed and they were an evil unto themselves.
-As anti-apartheid activist South African exile Peter Hain said—“We were the lepers of the world, the pariahs of the world.[3]
+As anti-apartheid activist South African exile Peter Hain said—“We were the lepers of the world, the pariahs of the world.”[3]
 South Africa was lumped in with these ‘pariah states’ because of the minority ‘whites’ apartheid policies towards the majority of the population who were Africans.
 Be that as it may, some friends and other people might condemn for being in love with 'the enemy' as Dalene was an Afrikaner.
 Nevertheless, I was going to go back to the continent come hell or high water.
 No doubt, apartheid was a thorny issue but I sure as hell was not going to be able to change that singlehandedly.
 I just wanted to find out what it was firsthand.

 A few comments on “apartheid”.

-An attempt at a political cartoon I put in my
+An attempt at a political cartoon I put in my travel diary in a later trip through RSA in 1986. |

 In the 1980s, just mentioning the term ‘apartheid’ was enough to get you into a fight in North America let alone anywhere else in the ‘free world’.
 ‘Apartheid’ is an Afrikaans term which means “separateness”.
 In the Republic of South Africa, apartheid was a way of separating the different races in South Africa.
 In historical terms, the 1948 elections were a watershed for apartheid.
 In the 1948 elections, “apartheid’ was a policy and platform that the National Party ran with under the guidance of its leader—Daniel Malan.
 The actual “father of apartheid” was Hendrik Verwoerd who had been the Minister of Native Affairs in Malan’s 1948 government.
 Verwoerd’s main responsibility was in creating most of the apartheid legislation.
 Verwoerd was so revered by the Afrikaner populace that even after his death in 1966, it would not be out of place to find his biography on display in any right thinking Afrikaner’s bookshelf.
 Apartheid was a system of legal separation, which guaranteed and maintained minority rule by the ‘white’ population over the larger ‘non-white’ population.
 It was also a way to make sure that the white minority stayed in power and to hold back the threat of swart gevaar, or the “black peril” that the richer white society perceived to threaten their cozy way of life.
 There had been some form of segregation of the races in South Africa going back to colonial times but “separateness” or apartheid became an official policy in 1948.
 Accordingly, the various racial groups were broken into four categories: “black” (African), “white” (Afrikaner/English or European), “coloured” (Cape Coloured) and “Indian” (from India or Malay).
 It was interesting to note that a group of Japanese tourists were granted “honorary white” status on their visitor visas to South Africa during my 1984 trip.